Dynamics of vortex defect formation in two dimensional Coulomb crystals: Kibble-Zurek mechanism of defect formation

 Figure \ref{fig:nvst} shows the evolution of the defect density as function of time following phase transition at different quench rates.
 Several dynamical regimes can be seen in the figure.
 Initially, the system is in the 1-plane phase far from phase transition point, the correlation length is small and the density of defects is large.
 As $\omega_z$ approaches the critical frequency, the defect density decreases adjusting to the new equilibrium values.
 This regime crosses over to rapid relaxation, where the density of vortices decreases significantly.
-According to the KZ theory, the crossover occurs at $t>\hat{t}$.
+According to the KZ theory, this crossover occurs at $t>\hat{t}$.
 The relaxation continues at a slower pace consistent with the power-law coarsening dynamics.
 Finally, the relaxation slows further as the system enters the clock phase and the domains are stabilized.
+Figure \ref{fig:coarsening} (B) compares the evolution of $n(t)$ with low and high damping at three selected quench rates.
+For the most part the shape of the $n(t)$ curve does not depend on the damping coefficient, with higher damping resulting in a lag in the dynamics due to the slower response of the system.
+There is however a significant dependence of $n(t)$ on the damping coefficient at later times, when the system is undergoing coarsening.
+We observe a higher rate of vortex-antivortex annihilation at lower friction coefficient.
+Changing friction coefficient can alter the dynamical class of the model, in particular, the limit of zero friction corresponds to energy conserving model.

-In Figure \ref{fig:coarsening} we zoom in into the late time evolution at three different quench rates to verify whether the relaxation in the system is due to coarsening.
-The growth of the correlation length due to coarsening in the KT phase is predicted to follow $\xi \sim (t \ln t)^{1/2}$ and consequently the number of defects follow a powerlaw with a logarithmic correction $n \ln n \sim t^{-1}$ \cite{PhysRevE.47.1525}.
-In Figure \ref{fig:coarsening}, one can see that there is a region where the powerlaw with the logarithmic correction is valid.
+In figure \ref{fig:coarsening} we zoom in into the late time evolution at three different quench rates to verify whether the relaxation in the system follows the coarsening scaling law.
+The growth of the correlation length due to coarsening in the KT phase in the high damping regime is predicted to follow $\xi \sim (t \ln t)^{1/2}$ and consequently the number of defects follow a powerlaw with a logarithmic correction $n \ln n \sim t^{-1}$ \cite{PhysRevE.47.1525}.
+In figure \ref{fig:coarsening}, one can see that there is a region where the powerlaw with the logarithmic correction is valid.
 However, this regime crosses over fairly quickly to a regime of slower relaxation, which we believe is either due to the stabilizing effect of entering into the clock phase or the pinning of the vortices by the discreteness of the lattice.

-Finally, Figure \ref{fig:lastN} shows the number of defects at the end of the quench at $t=\tau_Q$ as a function of $\tau_Q$.
-We observe a powerlaw scaling with an exponent of -0.80 i.e. $n(t=\tau_Q) \propto \tau_Q^{-0.80}$.
-While an accurate determination of the KZ scaling law involves numerical estimation of $\hat{t}$, previous simulation results for quenches of the two dimensional XY spin model found a powerlaw scaling of -0.72 at intermediate values of $\tau_Q$.
-The exponent of -0.80 observed in our simulations is consistent with these previous findings.